Sewer Repairs Frequently Asked Questions

-If a sewer cleaning company breaks or damages your sanitary service lateral, they are responsible for repairing the lateral.
+If a plumbing contractor damages your sanitary lateral, they are responsible for repairing the damage.

-My sanitary service lateral was broken by a private contractor or a utility company doing work in my neighborhood.
-Who is responsible?
+Who is responsible if my sanitary lateral was broken by a private contractor or a utility company doing work in my street?

-If a private contractor or utility company breaks or damages your sanitary service lateral, they are responsible for repairing the lateral.
+If a plumbing contractor or utility company damages your sanitary service lateral, they are responsible for repairing the damage.

-Do I need a permit to repair my sewer lateral?
+Is a permit required to repair my sanitary lateral?

-How can I find the location of my private sanitary service lateral?
+How can I find the location of my private sanitary lateral?

 Do I need a sewer backwater valve on my sewer lateral?

-No. The City is only responsible for maintaining the main sanitary sewer, and periodic sewer main cleaning.
-The sanitary sewer main is typically located in the middle of the street.
+No. The City is only responsible for maintaining the main sanitary sewer and periodic sewer main cleaning.

-Does the City fix sewer lines on private property?
+Does the City repair sewer lines on private property?

-No. The property owner is responsible for their sanitary service lateral.
-There are rare instances where the City owns a sewer pipe on an easement or on private property.
-If this was the case, then the City would be responsible for maintaining and cleaning this pipe and any necessary repairs.
+No. The property owner is responsible for their sanitary lateral.
+Occasionally, there are instances when the City owns a sewer pipe on an easement or private property.
+In these cases, the City would maintain these pipes.

-How can I get my sanitary service lateral repaired to reduce the chances of having future sewer backups?
+What steps can I take with my sanitary lateral to reduce the possibility of a future sewer backup?

-I paid a plumber to repair my sanitary service lateral.
-It turns out the problem was occurring in the public sewer.
-Can I be reimbursed for my plumbing bill?
+I paid a plumbing contractor to repair my sanitary lateral, but the problem was in the public sewer.
+Can I be reimbursed?

-Occasionally, property owners call a sewer cleaning company to correct a problem with their private sanitary service lateral, and it turns out the problem was in the City owned sewer.
-In these instances, the City will reimburse the homeowner for a portion or all of the cost paid to the sewer cleaning company.
+If a property owner hires a plumbing contractor to correct a sanitary lateral problem, and issue was in the public sewer, the City will reimburse the homeowner for a portion or all of the repair cost.

-You can either obtain a claim form at Risk Management Claims Office (330 2nd Ave S, Suite 550, Minneapolis, MN 55401) or you can download the form on the Claims Process web site.
-Please completely fill out the claim form and return to the address above as soon as possible.
+You can obtain a claim form at the Risk Management Claims Office (330 2nd Avenue S, Suite 550, Minneapolis, MN 55401) or you can download the claim form from Minneapolis Claims Process.